-The Real Story Behind The Exorcist Inspiration
+The Real Story and Inspiration Behind The Exorcist

 The victim, a young boy named Roland Doe (AKA Robbie), was said to have been possessed by sinister spirits, but proof of the events are unattainable.
-Some theorize he suffered from mental health or sexual abuse, other say the whole thing was fabricated.
+Some theorize he suffered from mental health issues or sexual abuse, others say the whole thing was fabricated.
 More in Wiki.

-In its day, The Exorcist was easily the most powerful and intimidating paranormal movie of its time, it probably still is but with people being so drawn into computer generated visuals, few appreciate the film making genius.
-The practical effect just can’t be imitated.
+In its day, The Exorcist was easily the most powerful and intimidating paranormal movie of its time, it probably still is, but with people being so drawn into computer generated visuals, few appreciate the film making skills of the 70s… The practical effect just can’t be imitated.
 During one of the possession scenes, Linda Blair actually injured her back when she is shown to be violently rocking backwards and forwards on the bed.
-With little technology for movies in 1973, this effect was achieved by a couple of crew members in the room behind her bedroom wall who would pulled ropes that were attached to her in order to display the uncontrollable demonic movements.
+With little technology back then, this effect was achieved by a couple of crew members in the room behind her bedroom wall who would pulled ropes that were attached to her in order to display the uncontrollable demonic movements.

 More than 40 years after its theatrical release, the movie still holds up today, at least in our opinion.
-What do you think of The Exorcist novel and movie if you’ve read/seen them?
+What do you think of The Exorcist novel and movie, if you’ve read/seen them?
 Let us know in the comments below.